-While there are hundreds of great towns in Texas, there is only ONE “Top” and it sits about 60 north of the town of Van Horn inside Guadalupe Mountains National Park.
+While there are hundreds of great towns in Texas, there is only ONE “top” and it sits about 60 north of the town of Van Horn inside Guadalupe Mountains National Park.
+Take a trip here and you'll find that everything about Van Horn -- from the decades of history to the authentic Mexican food -- is truly the tops.

-Hiking certainly works up an appetite.
-I recommend some signature huevos rancheros from Pappa’s Pantry, or a plate of West Texas Tex Mex from Chuy’s Restaurant.
+Hiking certainly works up an appetite, and I recommend a plate of West Texas Tex Mex from Chuy’s Restaurant.
 Chuy’s is known for its food, but also because NFL Hall-of-Famer John Madden put it on his epic “Haul of Fame” list as one of the best places to stop for road trip grub.
 Enjoy!